hengque/elk-analytics-katacoda-tutorial/elk-analytics/step3.md

 * use Elasticsearch as a data repository containing the data it received from Logstash
 * use Kibana ... testar en annan approach här nere: -->

 As mentioned, the ELK stack consists of Elasticsearch, Logstash, and Kibana.
 In the coming steps, we will use Logstash to pull log messages from our `spring.log` file.
-Then, configure Logstash to parse the messages and tag different parts of them (timestamps, log-levels, pid, actual message, etc.).
+Then, we'll configure Logstash to parse the messages and tag different parts of them (timestamps, log-levels, pid, actual message, etc.).
 Finally, Logstash will send the data to Elasticsearch.

 We will not have to change any configurations having to do with Elasticsearch; it will simply store the data Logstash sends to it.